-1 EECS School, KTH Royal Institute of Technology, Stockholm, Sweden
+EECS School, KTH Royal Institute of Technology, 114 28 Stockholm, Sweden

-- 2Ericsson Research, Aachen, Germany
+Ericsson Research, 52134 Aachen, Germany

-- 3Ericsson Research, Stockholm, Sweden
+Ericsson Research, 164 40 Stockholm, Sweden

-- 4Ericsson Research, Budapest, Hungary
+Ericsson Research, 1117 Budapest, Hungary

-- 5Silicon Austria Labs, Linz, Austria
+Silicon Austria Laboratories, 4040 Linz, Austria

-- 6 Johannes Kepler University Linz, Austria
+Institute of Communications and RF-Systems, Johannes Kepler University Linz, 4040 Linz, Austria

-- 7 Institute for Parallel and Distributed Systems, University of Stuttgart, Germany

-- 8B&R Industrial Automation, Eggelsberg, Austria
+Institute for Parallel and Distributed Systems, University of Stuttgart, 70569 Stuttgart, Germany B&R Industrial Automation, 5142 Eggelsberg, Austria

-- 9Montimage, Paris, France
+Montimage, 75013 Paris, France

-- 10Orange Innovation, Chatillon, France
+Orange Innovation, 92320 Châtillon, France

-- 11 Iowa State University, Ames, USA
+Department of Electrical and Computer Engineering, Iowa State University, Ames, IA 50011, USA

-Corresponding author: Gourav Prateek Sharma (e-mail: gpsharma@kth.se).
+Corresponding author: Gourav Prateek Sharma (gpsharma@kth.se)

-This work was supported by the European Union's Horizon 2020 Research and Innovation Program under Grant 101096504 DETERMINISTIC6G (see deterministic6g.eu).
+This work was supported by the European Union's Horizon 2020 Research and Innovation Program through the H2020 Project DETERMINISTIC6G under Grant 101096504.

-Abstract Over the last decade, society and industries are undergoing rapid digitization that is expected to lead to the evolution of the cyber-physical continuum.
+ABSTRACT Over the last decade, society and industries have undergone rapid digitization that is expected to lead to the evolution of the cyber-physical continuum.
 End-to-end deterministic communications infrastructure is the essential glue that will bridge the digital and physical worlds of the continuum.
 We describe the state of the art and open challenges with respect to contemporary deterministic communications and compute technologies- 3GPP 5G, IEEE Time-Sensitive Networking, IETF DetNet, OPC UA as well as edge computing.
-While these technologies represent significant technological advancements towards networking Cyber-Physical Systems (CPS), we argue in this paper that they rather represent a first generation of systems which are still limited in different dimensions.
+While these technologies represent significant technological advancements towards networking Cyber-Physical Systems (CPS), we argue in this paper that they rather represent a first generation of systems that are still limited in different dimensions.
 In contrast, realizing future deterministic communications systems requires, firstly, seamless convergence between these technologies and, secondly, scalability to support heterogeneous (time-varying requirements) arising from diverse CPS applications.
 In addition, future deterministic communication networks will have to provide such characteristics end-to-end, which for CPS refers to the entire communication and computation loop, from sensors to actuators.
 In this paper, we discuss the state of the art regarding the main challenges towards these goals: predictability, endto-end technology integration, end-to-end security, and scalable vertical application interfacing.
 We then present our vision regarding viable approaches and technological enablers to overcome these four central challenges.
-In particular, we argue that there is currently a window of opportunity to establish, through 6G standardization, the foundations towards a scalable and converged deterministic communications and compute infrastructure.
-Key approaches to leverage in that regard are 6G system evolutions, wireless-friendly 6G integration with TSN and DetNet, novel end-to-end security approaches, efficient edge-cloud integrations, data-driven approaches for stochastic characterization and prediction, as well as leveraging digital twins towards system awareness.
+In particular, we argue that there is currently a window of opportunity to establish, through 6G standardization, the foundations for a scalable and converged deterministic communications and compute infrastructure.
+Key approaches to leverage in that regard are 6G system evolutions, wireless-friendly 6G integration with TSN and DetNet, novel end-to-end security approaches, efficient edge-cloud integrations, datadriven approaches for stochastic characterization and prediction, as well as leveraging digital twins towards system awareness.